-- Life Skills: Literacy, health awareness, hygiene, relaxation - Arts & Crafts: Painting, mosaics, crafts - Photography, creative projects - Gardening: There is access to a large garden and outdoor area in the backyard - Accompany service users on trips outside the project; befriending - Social Activities: Films, games, guizzes, pool, bingo - Volunteer's Personal Project Build on your own personal skills & interests

-Back Lane has a large communal area with tables and chairs that is typically used for meals but can also be repurposed for volunteer activities.
-There is also a large recreational area that has seating/couches and a pool table which is very popular among residents, as well as two other television rooms.
+- Life Skills: Literacy, health awareness, hygiene, relaxation - Arts & Crafts: Painting, mosaics, crafts - Photography, creative projects - Gardening: There is access to a large garden and outdoor area in the backyard Accompany service users on trips outside the project; befriending - Social Activities: Films, games, quizzes, pool, bingo - Volunteer's Personal Project Build on your own personal skills & interests seating/couches and a pool table which is very popular among residents, as well as two other television rooms.
 The hostel also has a large backyard with a garden that is maintained by one of the service users.
 Not only does this project have space for a variety of activities, but it is also common that the service users here participate in various community/off-site activities as well.